 Keep the following in mind:

-Make sure that you are open and honest with your middle schooler about the subject.
+Make sure you are open and honest with your middle schooler about the subject.
 Your adolescent needs to feel comfortable talking with you.

 Encourage your middle schooler to speak up if they see or experience bullying.
 Your tween can support classmates by standing up to bullies.
 Such courage can help to put a stop to bullying altogether.